-On April 29, 2021 (the "Closing Date"), the Company entered into a credit agreement (the "U.S. Farm Credit Agreement") pursuant to which unsecured senior credit facilities in an aggregate amount of up to US\$350 million were made available by a syndicate of lenders within the U.S. farm credit system.
-The U.S. Farm Credit Agreement provided a term loan facility of up to US\$250 million with a delayed draw period of up to three years, and the choice of maturities of five to 10 years from the date of drawing, provided the final maturity of any term loan was not more than 10 years from the Closing Date (or, the "Term Loan Facility"), and a five-year revolving credit facility of up to US\$100 million with a maturity date of April 29, 2026 (or, the "Revolving Credit Facility").
-There was also an uncommitted option to increase the unsecured senior credit facilities by up to an additional US\$150 million, subject to certain terms and conditions.
+In April 2021, the Company became party to a credit agreement with a syndicate of lenders within the farm credit system (the "U.S. Farm Credit Agreement") pursuant to which unsecured senior credit facilities in an aggregate amount of up to US\$350 million were made available.
+The U.S. Farm Credit Agreement provided a term loan facility of up to US\$250 million (or, the "Term Loan Facility"), and a five-year revolving credit facility of up to US\$100 million with a maturity date of April 29, 2026 (or, the "Revolving Credit Facility").